-For a seventh consecutive year, Hope College students are putting their time and talents into the campus-wide Dance Marathon fundraiser "for the kids."
+For an 18th consecutive year, hundreds of Hope College students are putting their time and talents into the campus-wide Dance Marathon fundraiser.

-Organized by Hope students, the 24-hour event is conducted on behalf of DeVos Children's Hospital in downtown Grand Rapids, both to raise funds and to build awareness of the hospital's work.
-It will be held at the college's Dow Center beginning on Friday, March 10, at 7 p.m.
+Organized by Hope students, the 24-hour event is conducted on behalf of Helen DeVos Children’s Hospital in downtown Grand Rapids, both to raise funds and to build awareness of the hospital’s work.
+It will be held at the college’s Dow Center, with the main portion of the marathon beginning with a kickoff celebration on Friday, March 10, at 7 p.m.

-Activities began shortly after the beginning of the fall semester and have involved 20 student organizations.
-More than 500 Hope students will be participating in the March 10-11 Dance Marathon itself as dancers or morale boosters or in a variety of other roles.
+Activities on behalf of the marathon began shortly after the beginning of the fall semester and have involved nearly 30 student organizations.
+More than 950 Hope students will be participating in the March 10-11 Dance Marathon itself as dancers or morale boosters or in a variety of other roles.

-Affiliated with the Children's Miracle Network, Dance Marathon at Hope is one of more than 70 such efforts at colleges and universities nationwide.
+Affiliated with the Children’s Miracle Network Hospitals, Dance Marathon at Hope is one of more than 300 such efforts at colleges, universities and high schools nationwide.
+Miracle Network Dance Marathon has raised more than $150 million for Children’s Miracle Network Hospitals since 1991.

 Dance Marathon first came to Hope in March of 2000.
-Though a school of the college's size was only expected to raise about $5,000 in its first year, the students raised more than $23,000.
-In the six years from 2000 through 2005, Dance Marathon raised a total of more than $369,000.
+Though a school of the college’s size was only expected to raise about $5,000 in its first year, the students raised more than $23,000.
+In the 17 years from 2000 through 2016, Hope’s Dance Marathon has raised a total of more than $1.74 million.

 In recognition of the program’s efforts, Dance Marathon received the “Youth in Philanthropy Award” from the West Michigan Chapter of the Association of Fundraising Professionals in the fall of 2003.

-Children's Miracle Network is an international non-profit organization dedicated to helping children by raising funds and awareness for 170 children's hospitals throughout North America.
-Each year, these non-profit hospitals treat 17 million children with diseases, injuries and birth defects of every kind.
+Children’s Miracle Network Hospitals is an international non-profit organization dedicated to helping children by raising funds and awareness for more than 170 children’s hospitals throughout North America.

-The Dow Center is located on Columbia Avenue at 13th Street.
+The Dow Center is located at 168 E. 13th St., on 13th Street at Columbia Avenue.